03TarunThakur09/Tarun-solanki-dobby/README.md

-## To install the required libraries for your project, run the following commands:
+## To install the required libraries for the project, run the following commands:

 ```
 !pip install datasets transformers huggingface_hub
 !apt-get install git-lfs
 ```
-### The code you have provided is used to load the IMDB dataset using the load_dataset function from the datasets library.
+### The code  is used to load the IMDB dataset using the load_dataset function from the datasets library.

-### To use this code, you will need to first install the datasets library by running !pip install datasets in your command line or notebook environment.
+### To use this code,  first install the datasets library by running !pip install datasets in your command line or notebook environment.

-### Once you have installed the datasets library, you can import it and load the IMDB dataset by running the following code:
+### Once we have installed the datasets library, we can import it and load the IMDB dataset by running the following code:

 ```
 from datasets import load_dataset